Why Reassurance Seeking Makes OCD and Anxiety Worse (And How to Break the Cycle)

 It’s human nature to want to feel safe, especially when anxiety strikes.
 Whether it’s asking a loved one, Googling symptoms, or double-checking the lock for the fifth time, seeking reassurance can feel like the quickest way to quiet anxious thoughts.
-But research consistently shows that this short-term relief comes at a long-term cost.
-Reassurance-seeking, while understandable, can actually make anxiety worse.

 Reassurance-seeking is the act of repeatedly asking for confirmation that things are okay.
 It can take many forms: